lelonekkasia/3-mirror-cavities/README.md

 report plots possibly most useful file

-i keep all version of classes in case someone wants to see the mistakes i made before
+i keep all version of classes in case someone wants to see the mistakes i made before, the one used ultimately is the ter one, however it still contains mistakes so best to see report plots file